 If the trucking company was negligent in maintaining brake systems on one of their trucks, the above regulations may help prove your case against them.
 When you sue a trucking company, you need to prove that they did something wrong to cause the accident – that they were “negligent.”
 Failing to follow regulations for brake upkeep and safety should qualify as negligence.

 However, the trucking company may not be the only negligent party in a brake failure case.
 If they put fresh, new brakes on a truck, the manufacturer of the brakes may be partly to blame for your crash.
 If the trucking company did everything that it could – or was only partly responsible for the brake failure – you may be able to sue the brake manufacturer as well.
 The brake manufacturer would have to pay for its share of damages if the brakes were faulty or improperly manufactured.

 Ultimately, you may be able to collect whatever damages you are entitled to.
 The split of who will pay for damages depends on how much they contributed to the crash.
 For instance, if the truck that hit you had faulty brakes, but also had a drunk driver, both parties may share liability.
 Alternatively, the court may decide that the manufacturer is fully responsible since the truck would have crashed even if the driver were sober.
 Full damages on your case may include damages for medical costs, lost wages, and pain and suffering.
 Talk to a lawyer about what your specific case may be worth, and to discuss possible limits on damages in your state.

 Truck Accident Injury Lawyers

-The attorneys at the Reiff Law Firm’s The Truck Accident Team represent injured truck accident victims across the country.
+The attorneys at the Reiff Law Firm represent injured truck accident victims across the country.
 If you were injured in a truck crash caused by brake failure or malfunctions, or you lost a loved one to a tractor-trailer accident, talk to an attorney today.
 Our lawyers offer free consultations on new cases.
-Call (215) 246-9000 or fill out our online contact from.
+Call us at (215) 246-9000 or fill out our online contact from.